nae9on/VoronoiVideo/README.md

 # Usage

-In main.cpp set the path to the image file (or video file) as
+In main.cpp set the path to the image file (or video file) as follows

 ```c++
 std::string filename{"./data/in.jpg"};